zniper/rhaptos2.repo/docs/usecases.rst

 They are 'authors' roles and he is a 'editor' role

-Unfortunately both Professors edit the skeleton chapter 'Her Name is Duran Duran', with professor X writing about the origin of the name in the film Barbarella.
+Unfortunately both Professors edit the skeleton chapter 'Her Name is Duran Duran', with Professor X writing about the origin of the name in the film Barbarella.
 But Professor Z just ranted on about Jane Fonda's later career.
+No-one mentioned the floating upside down bit.

 Both men send in 'please add to book' requests.

 Clearly both chapters cannot be put into the same book - so Professer A first reviews them - and sends back several spelling and style corrections.
+And does mention the floating upside down bit.

 The men make the changes and repeat the 'add to book' request.